 8. Coral Pink Sand Dunes State Park

 If you’re looking for a place to stay near the park, here are some of the best hotels to book.
-The Best Western Plus Ruby’s Inn is located less than 10 minutes from Coral Pink Sand Dunes State Park and offers comfortable accommodations and a variety of amenities.
+The Best Western Plus Ruby’s Inn is less than 10 minutes from Coral Pink Sand Dunes State Park and offers comfortable accommodations and a variety of amenities.

 The Holiday Inn Express & Suites Kanab is about 30 minutes from the park and offers a complimentary hot breakfast buffet and an outdoor pool.
-And the Comfort Inn & Suites Zion National Park South Entrance, about an hour from Coral Pink Sand Dunes State Park, offers free hot breakfast and convenient access to Zion National Park.
+And the Comfort Inn & Suites Zion National Park South Entrance, about an hour from Coral Pink Sand Dunes State Park, offers complimentary hot breakfast and convenient access to Zion National Park.

 9. Kodachrome Basin State Park